Pros and Cons of a Container Home: Are They Worth It?

 Are Container Structures Good for Winter?

-During the early stages of planning, consider installing insulation measurements on the container home foundation.
-This will significantly improve the energy efficiency of your container home.
-Consider raising the foundation and adding insulation beneath the structure.
+During the early stages of planning, consider taking insulation measurements and installing material on the container home foundation.
+This will significantly improve the energy efficiency of your home.
+Consider raising the foundation and adding insulation beneath the structure, especially if you have adverse weather conditions.

 This will prevent heat from escaping the floor and lessen moisture from seeping through the structure.
-In addition, the skirting and base of the container will prevent cold drafts from entering the interior.
+In addition, the skirting and base of the floor will prevent cold drafts from entering the interior.

 Seal openings to ensure indoor comfort during winter or any other weather condition.
-Insulate the walls, floors, and ceiling design types inside the container house to prevent heat loss.
-Insulation methods that are easier to implement when converting a shipping container to a habitable structure are spray foams and installing rigid foam boards.
+Insulate the walls, floors, and ceiling design types inside to prevent heat loss.
+Insulation methods that are easier to implement when converting a shipping box to a habitable structure are spray foams and installing rigid foam boards.

 Other Considerations: